 Of the cardinal methods, Approval has the highest peak.
-This is a simple consequence of Approval, like Plurality, only offering two levels of support, and with both of these voting methods the peak lies at the approximate threshold between supporting or not supporting the candidate.
+This is a simple consequence of Approval, like Plurality, only offering two levels of support.
+For both of these voting methods, the peak lies at the approximate threshold between supporting or not supporting the candidate.
 However, Approval's peak lies at the center rather than towards an extreme.
-Approval does incentivize candidates to care about the preferences of some voters substantially more than others, but under Approval Voting these especially influential voters tend to be ones who have a middling view of that candidate, whereas with Plurality they view the candidate quite favorably.
+Approval does incentivize candidates to care about the preferences of some voters substantially more than others, but under Approval Voting these especially influential voters tend to have a middling view of that candidate, whereas with Plurality they view the candidate quite favorably.
 Approval also offers a meaningful (albeit lesser) incentive to appeal to voters with an extreme opinion of the candidate.
-This is because even though these voters are unlikely to change their minds of whether to vote for the candidate in question, liking this candidate more will make them less inclined to vote for other candidates.
-This is the cause of the dip at approximately 75\% in Approval's CID, followed by a slight increase.
-To the left of the dip, a candidate's incentive to appeal to a voter is driven primarily by the possibility of winning their vote; to the right, is is driven by the possibility of denying their vote to a strong rival.
+This is because even though these voters are unlikely to change their minds on whether to vote for the candidate in question, liking this candidate more will make them less inclined to vote for other candidates.

 As with Plurality and Plurality Top 2, adding a runoff to Approval Voting increases the incentives to appeal to relatively opposed voters in order to win their vote in the runoff against an also-disliked challenger.
 However, this incentive appears to be stronger in Approval Top 2 since the finalists under Approval Top 2 tend to be similar to one another (since they have to be at least somewhat close to the political center to make it that far), while under Plurality Top 2 they can easily be opposing extremists.
-Under Approval Top 2, winning the vote of a strongly opposed voter in the runoff is a more realistic prospect\footnote{The claim that the addition of a runoff does more to promote moderation when the finalists are relatively similar is supported by evidence from the Top Two primary system of California and Washington, which only appears to yield more moderate winners when the two finalists are from the same party\cite{top2sameparty}.}.
+Under Approval Top 2, winning the vote of a strongly opposed voter in the runoff is a more realistic prospect\footnote{The claim that runoffs do more to promote moderation when the finalists are relatively similar is supported by evidence from the Top Two primary system of California and Washington, which only appears to yield more moderate winners when the finalists are from the same party \citep{top2sameparty}.}.